How to Run an Ethereum Node (Step-by-Step Guide)

 WantedBy=multi-user.target

-• The --suggested-fee-recipient=YourWalletAddress flag should be replaced with your Ethereum wallet address to receive potential rewards.
+• --suggested-fee-recipient=YourWalletAddress should be replaced with your Ethereum wallet address to receive potential rewards.

-• The --graffiti flag is used to add custom text to the validator’s blocks.
+• --graffiti is used to add a custom text to the validator’s blocks.

 Start and Enable the Validator Service: